-The Italian philosopher Giorgio Agamben has always been an original reader of texts, understanding their many rich and multiple historical, aesthetic, and political meanings and effects.
+The Italian philosopher Giorgio Agamben has always been an original reader of texts, understanding their many rich historical, aesthetic, and political meanings and effects.
 In Profanations, Agamben has assembled for the first time some of his most pivotal essays on photography, the novel, and film.
 A meditation on memory and oblivion, on what is lost and what remains, Profanations proves yet again that Agamben is one of the most provocative writers of our time.

 The philosophical tradition in the West has always subjected life to conceptual divisions and questions about meaning.
 In Vital Nourishment, François Jullien contends that although this process has given rise to a rich history of inquiry, it proceeds too fast.
 In their anxiety about meaning, Western thinkers since Plato have forgotten simply to experience life.
 In this installment of his continuing project of plumbing the philosophical divide between Eastern and Western thought, Jullien slows down, and, using the third and fourth century B.C.E.